U.S. government report acknowledges problems with FATCA reporting

 Report coincides with growing pushback

 Today's GAO report comes at a time when opposition to FATCA has been emerging from fresh quarters in recent months, including non-U.S. financial institutions, which are struggling to comply with its requirements and at the same time look after clients.

 Responding to pressure from so-called 'accidental Americans' in Europe, European banks and government officials have been registering their official and growing dissatisfaction with FATCA to their counterparts in Washington, in the form of visits, correspondence, and even a resolution.

-As reported here last month, for example, the head of the Brussels-based European Banking Federation, which represents some 3,500 banks across Europe, warned U.S. Treasury officials in a letter that his organization's members were struggling to implement FATCA, and that it was forcing them to have to choose between “[continuing] to provide financial services, including basic banking services” to these European citizens who are also U.S. citizens, but who lack a so-called tax information number (TIN), which FATCA requires them to provide U.S. officials with – “or stop doing so."
+As reported here last month, for example, the head of the Brussels-based European Banking Federation, which represents some 3,500 banks across Europe, warned U.S. Treasury officials in a letter that his organization's members were struggling to implement FATCA, and that it was forcing them to have to choose between “[continuing] to provide financial services, including basic banking services” to these European citizens who are also U.S. citizens, but who lack a so-called Taxpayer Identification Number (TIN), which FATCA requires them to provide U.S. officials with – “or stop doing so".

 EBF officials also traveled to Washington in March to meet with U.S. Treasury officials over the matter.

 Among the issues of particular concern to them at the moment is the pending expiration, at the end of this year, of a moratorium that currently exempts European banks from having to report their American clients’ TINs.